Syndicates vs VC Funds: Capital, Flexibility, and Returns Explained

 Key Takeaways

-• Syndicates provide more flexibility but require active investor engagement.
+• Syndicates provide more flexibility but require active investor engagement, especially in syndicate venture capital setups.

 • Funds offer capital certainty but limit investment freedom.